-Amicus curiae, as scientists and scholars, have devoted much of their professional life to study, writing, and teaching one or more aspects of climate science, including sea level rise and its impacts on coastal communities.
+Amicus curiae, as scientists and scholars, have devoted much of their professional life to studying, writing, and teaching one or more aspects of climate science, including sea level rise and its impacts on coastal communities.

 Mario J. Molina received the 1995 Nobel Prize in Chemistry (with F. Sherwood Rowland and Paul Crutzen) for his "work on atmospheric chemistry, particularly concerning the formation and decomposition of ozone."
 He currently serves as a Professor at the University of California, San Diego (UCSD), with a joint appointment in the Department of Chemistry and Biochemistry and the Scripps Institution of Oceanography.
 Michael Oppenheimer is the Albert G. Milbank Professor of Geosciences and International Affairs at Princeton University.
-He is a coordinating lead author on the Intergovernmental Panel on Climate Changes's Special Report on Oceans, Cryosphere and Climate Change and is coeditor-in-chief of the journal Climatic Change.
-He is also the Director of the Center for Policy Research on Energy and the Environment at Princeton's Woodrow Wilson
+He is a coordinating lead author on the Intergovernmental Panel on Climate Change's Special Report on Oceans, Cryosphere and Climate Change and is coeditor-in-chief of the journal Climatic Change.
+He is also the Director of the Center for Policy Research on Energy and the Environment at Princeton's Woodrow Wilson School and the Kravis Senior Contributing Scientist at the Environmental Defense Fund.
+Bob Kopp is the Director of the Institute of Earth, Ocean, and Atmospheric Sciences and co-directs the Coastal Climate Risk &